 Temporary tags allow you to legally drive your vehicle on Louisiana roads while you wait for your license plates to arrive.
 Generally, you'll receive temporary tags if you purchased your vehicle from a dealership and had the dealer complete the registration process on your behalf.

 Temporary tags are cardboard license plates that can be displayed in your vehicle for up to 60 days.
 However, you should remove any temporary tags after your permanent license plates arrive.

 What should I do if I think my newly purchased vehicle is a lemon?

 If your newly purchased used vehicle has a significant defect that affects its value, safety, or use, the car can be classified as a lemon.
-In this case, the state's lemon law entitles you to a refund or replacement.
+In this case, the state's lemon law may entitle you to a refund or replacement.